pretix/pretix/doc/api/resources/orders.rst

      whether these emails are enabled for certain sales channels.
 If set to ``null``, behavior will be controlled by pretix' settings based on the sales channels (added in pretix 4.7).
 Defaults to ``false``.
      Used to be ``send_mail`` before pretix 3.14.
+   * ``use_gift_cards`` (optional) The provided gift cards will be used to pay for this order, they will be debited and all required payment records for these transactions will be created.
+The gift cards will be used in sequence to pay for the order.
+Gift cards that cannot be used are skipped.
+Processing of the gift cards stops as soon as the order is payed.
+     All gift card transactions are listed under ``payments`` in the response.
+     This option can only be used with orders that are in the pending state.
+     You can provide ``payment_info`` and ``payment_provider`` fields in addition to ``use_gift_cards``.
+A matching payment record for the ``payment_provider`` will be created after all gift cards have been processed.
+The amount of this entry is the remaining amount you'll need to charge your customer with.
+The above mentioned caveats for ``payment_info`` still apply.

    If you want to use add-on products, you need to set the ``positionid`` fields of all positions manually to incrementing integers starting with ``1``.
 Then, you can reference one of these